jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-20.md

 ---

-### 20. The fixed stars should be supposed to be as far as possible from Saturn.
+### 20. The fixed stars should be supposed to be as far as possible from Saturn

 We are not yet sure how far the fixed stars are from us.